-To make the crust, beat the vegan butter with a hand mixer or in a stand up mixer until light and fluffy (3-5 minutes), scraping the sides as needed.
+To make the crust, beat the vegan butter with a hand mixer or in a stand-up mixer until light and fluffy (3-5 minutes), scraping the sides as needed.
 Add powdered sugar and beat again for another 2-3 minutes until well blended.
 Scrap down the sides and add flour and lemon zest.
 Mix on low until just combined.
 Be careful not to over-mix.

 Place about 2 tablespoons of dough in each tart mold.
 Press down evenly on the sides and bottom so that dough is between 1/8-14" thick.
 If you are using 4" tart shells, roll the dough out on a floured surface to the same thickness.
 Cut circles slightly larger than molds and place inside greased tart pans, pressing lightly all around to snugly fill mold.

-Poke holes in the bottom of the dough and chill dough in freezer for at least 15 minutes while making the filling.
+Poke holes in the bottom of the dough and chill dough in the freezer for at least 15 minutes while making the filling.

-To make the filling, scoop out the solids from the coconut milk (top 1/2 of can) into medium-sized bowl.
+To make the filling, scoop out the solids from the coconut milk (top 1/2 of the can) into a medium-sized bowl.
 Add vegan cream cheese, sugar, and vanilla and blend with a hand mixer until completely smooth.
 Refrigerate until ready to use.

 Remove dough from freezer and bake for 15-20 minutes until dough starts to become golden around the edges.
 Remove from oven.
-Let tart shells cool in pan for 3-5 minutes before transferring to a wire cooling rack to cool completely.
+Let tart shells cool in the pan for 3-5 minutes before transferring to a wire cooling rack to cool completely.